High-frequency asymptotics of the vertex function: diagrammatic parametrization and algorithmic implementation: Diagrammatic formalism at the two-particle level

-Finally, we turn our attention to the vertex reducible in the transverse particle-hole channel, $\Phi_{\xph,\ud}^{\nu(\Omega-\nu')(\nu'-\nu)}$.
-Obviously, it accounts for the main diagonal in the full scattering amplitude $F_{pp,\ud}^{\nu\nu'(\Omega=0)}$.
-Once again, the analysis of its lowest order (bubble) contribution allows for an intuitive explanation of this feature.
-It is given by the last diagram in \cfg{parquet}, which reads explicitly ($pp$-notation)
+Finally, the vertex reducible in the transverse particle-hole channel (rightmost lower panel of \cfg{parquet}), $\Phi_{\xph,\ud}^{\nu(\Omega-\nu')(\nu'-\nu)}$ accounts for the main diagonal in the full scattering amplitude $F_{pp,\ud}^{\nu\nu'(\Omega=0)}$.
+Its lowest order (bubble) contribution (rightmost upper panel of \cfg{parquet}) reads